revell-logo

 • Can wash out in bright conditions

-• Often unnecessary for most hunting
+• Often unnecessary for most hunting applications

 Weather Resistance and Durability

-Your scope must withstand environmental challenges:
+Your scope must withstand environmental challenges in the field:

 Everything About Rifle Scopes – Advanced Topics